Olaplex Holdings Inc. (OLPX) Downgrade Issued by Wall Street Gurus

-Olaplex Holdings Inc. (NASDAQ:OLPX) went down by -0.69% from its latest closing price compared to the recent 1-year high of $30.41.
-The company’s stock price has collected 5.87% of gains in the last five trading sessions.
+Olaplex Holdings Inc. (NASDAQ:OLPX) went up by 2.33% from its latest closing price compared to the recent 1-year high of $30.41.
+The company’s stock price has collected 9.45% of gains in the last five trading sessions.
 Barron’s reported on 10/19/22 that Olaplex Stock Slides.
 What It Means for Our Stock Pick.

 Is It Worth Investing in Olaplex Holdings Inc. (NASDAQ :OLPX) Right Now?